Announcement:7 October 2018

 On September 8, 2020, an official exterior rendering of the Davao Philippines Temple was released.

 On September 8, 2020, the location of the Davao Philippines Temple was announced.
 The temple will be constructed on the site of an existing meetinghouse at the intersection of Ma-a Road and Anahaw Road in Barangay Ma-a.
 The meetinghouse will be demolished and replaced with the temple, a meetinghouse, and housing for patrons and the temple presidency.2

 On October 7, 2018, President Russell M. Nelson announced plans for the construction of a temple in Davao City, Philippines at the 188th Semiannual General Conference.
 The Davao Philippines Temple brings the total number of Filipino temples to six.
 The Manila Philippines Temple was dedicated in 1984 and the Cebu City Philippines Temple in 2010.
 Temples announced for the country include the Urdaneta Philippines Temple, a second Manila temple in Alabang, Cagayan de Oro Philippines Temples, and now the Davao Philippines Temple.
 There is a strong Church presence in the Philippines where there are over 780,000 members of the Church.3

-The Davao Philippines Temple will be the sixth temple built in the Philippines and the second built in Mindanao, following the Cagayan de Oro Philippines Temple (announced).
+The Davao Philippines Temple will be the fifth temple built in the Philippines and the first built in Mindanao.

 - The Church of Jesus Christ of Latter-day Saints, "Davao Philippines Temple Rendering Released," 8 Sept.
 2020.